slatedocs/slate/source/index.html.md

       String
     </td>
     <td>
-      The symbol of the token pair
+      The symbol of the market
     </td>
   </tr>
   <tr>